Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/reference/glossary/ticks-and-update-rates.md

 Every player is affected by a certain amount of latency, which is the result of the distance to the server or host, the number of hops a packet has to make, and the server's tick rate and update rate.

 This is where Network Latency Management comes in.
-Due to these delays, you would see where a player was a few milliseconds ago, not where they are right now.
-If the game did not compensate for at least a portion of this delay, then you would be unable to hit other players.
+Due to these delays, you would see where a player was a few milliseconds ago, not where they're right now.
+If the game did not compensate for at least a part of this delay, then you would be unable to hit other players.

 ## Interpolation Period